October 11, 2019 /03:17 PM / By Fitch Ratings / Header

 The 'A+(nga)' rating reflects Kaduna's low risk relative to the country's best risk, given strong financial and revenue support from the central government.

 The Stable Outlook reflects our expectation that Kaduna will improve its tax administration while maintaining a flexible expenditure framework, which will leave some margin to adjust to macroeconomic or social downturns.

 Key Rating Drivers

-Kaduna's finances are affected by low predictability.
-Over 50% of operating revenue depends on allocations of oil revenue, which are transferred monthly from the Federal Accounts Allocation Committee (FAAC).
-Waning FAAC transfers amid the oil sector down-cycle have provided a stimulus to improve local tax collection of internally generated revenue (IGR for which the states bear full responsibility for settlement and collection).
-This is aimed at consolidating the state's tax administration and taxpayers' compliance, but structural benefits may only be visible with time.
+Kaduna's revenue sources are sensitive to oil prices swings, since 50% of operating revenue depends on allocations of oil revenue transferred monthly from the Federal Accounts Allocation Committee (FAAC).
+Waning FAAC transfers amid the oil sector down-cycle have provided a stimulus to improve local tax collection of IGR including fees, for which the states bear full responsibility for settlement and collection, but structural benefits may only be visible with time.

-Conversely, an operating margin below 12% or financial debt growth leading to debt-to-current revenue ratios being consistently above Fitch's expectations could result in a downgrade.
-Unrest damaging economic prospects or undermining oil-related revenue could also lead to a downgrade.
+A weakening debt amortisation profile or financial debt growth leading to consistently higher debt-to-current revenue ratios and an operating balance insufficient to cover debt service with respect to Fitch's expectations could result in a downgrade.
+Unrest damaging economic prospects or undermining oil-related revenue could also trigger a downgrade.

 Fitch deems an upgrade of Kaduna's ratings as unlikely given the Nigerian sovereign rating (B+/Stable).
 However, a higher overall assessment of its risk profile and a payback below five years would be positive for Kaduna's ratings.